-Until the summer of 1974, I worked with sales and exports at a toy company where I learned a lot and where my interest in toys also grew.
+Until the summer of 1974, I worked with sales and exports at a toy company in Malmö where I learned a lot and where my interest in toys also grew.
 I was fascinated by sales and even more by making toys.
-I started Viking Toys in December of the same year when I felt more confident and ready for something new and new.
-Viking Toys started a very small scale at home in the garage with two plastic machines that I had bought.
-There, the first production of Viking Toys toys was started.
-It was a very family production where my mother also helped when needed.
+I started Viking Toys in December of the same year when I felt more confident and ready for something new and something on my own.
+Viking Toys started very small scale at home in the garage of my father, with two plastic machines that I had bought.
+There, the first production of toys started.
+It was a very family production where my mother also helped when I was away on my sales trips.
 After a couple of years, I entered into a collaboration with Samhall, which at the time had plastic manufacturing in Vimmerby and Västervik.
 We then shared in manufacturing, of which they accounted for approximately 75% of production.
 This meant that I could keep a small part of the production here in Torsås and even then I was allowed to spend more time and focus on product development and sales.
 Two parts that still give me great happiness.

-My first fair was in Nuremberg in 1976 and it was a total success!
-My business idea is to make the best imaginable toys in soft and indestructible plastic.
-The most special thing was that all my toys were flexible and flexible right from the start.
+My first fair was in Nuremberg in 1977 and it was a total success!
+My business idea was to make the best imaginable toys in soft and indestructible plastic.
+The most special thing was that all my toys were durable and flexible right from the start.
 The best way was to explain the quality by jumping and stomping on the toys.
 After that, not much more sales talk was required.
-If you jump on a toy and it lasts, you do not need much more to explain.
+If you jump on a toy and it doesn't break, you do not need much more to explain.
 The success was a fact and our sales picked up speed.
 The first order went to South Africa.
 There were only a few products I could offer, three assortments with a few different models in each: 7 cm, 10 cm, and 15 cm.
-Already the following year, we had a wider range and the demand immediately became much greater.
-Then we got in touch with, among others, the USA, which became our distributor for a full 42 years.
-In Australia, among other places, we still have a co-distributor after 41 years.
+Already the following year, I had a wider range and the demand immediately became much greater.
+Then we got in touch with, among others, the USA, who became our distributor for a full 42 years.
+In Australia, among other places, we still have the same distributor after 41 years.

-In the autumn of 1996, I started looking for a new plastic factory and then in Asia.
-After just over six months, in the spring of 1997, I found a factory in the middle of Thailand, more specifically in Narkon Ratsasima, which agreed with my view on how to treat your staff and, for example, the atmosphere in a workplace.
-For a full 15 years we had our production in that factory and I made many good friends who I still meet today.
+In the autumn of 1996, after 3-4 difficult years, I started looking for a new plastic factory and then in Asia.
+First I looked in Asia but quickly realized I didn't like it there.
+But in the spring of 1997, I found a factory in the middle of Thailand, more specifically in Narkon Ratsasima, which agreed with my view on how to treat your staff and the atmosphere in a workplace.
+For a full 15 years, we had our production in that factory and I made many good friends who I still meet today.
 Unfortunately, the same thing happened here as in Sweden 15 years earlier, prices skyrocketed by almost 100% and our sales fell.

-So in 2012 there was a move and this time to Vietnam where we have our production today.
+So in 2012, the move this time was to Vietnam where we have our production today.
 However, it must be said that I first made a valiant attempt to move production to Sweden.
-However, this means that we have a lot of manual assembly work in our production.
+However, we have a lot of manual assembly work in our production so it fell through.